DEVOTIONALS

 As Jesus told us in Matthew 5:20, we need to have a greater

-righteousness than those who claim to be believers, but do
+righteousness than those who claim they are believers, but

-not have a close relationship with the Lord.
-Our actions
+don’t have a close relationship with the Lord.
+If we have a

-If we do not have a ‘hunger and thirst’ to pray, read the bible,
+If we don’t have a ‘hunger and thirst’ to pray, read the bible,

 and worship the Lord, then our desire for righteousness is in